Networks of Causal Abstractions: A Sheaf-theoretic Framework: The Causal Abstraction Network

-A key property of a consistent \CAN is the existence of a well-defined global section.
-From \Cref{def:global_section}, a global section is such that
+A key property of a consistent \CAN is the existence of a well-defined global section for the induced network sheaf.
+Formally, a global section is such that

-Here, we generalize this notion using the Laplacian operator $\mathcal{L}$ of \CAN and the convex combination operation $\cc{\lambda}{\cdot}{\cdot}$, following analogous constructions for network sheaves of vector spaces \cite{hansen2019toward} and lattices \cite{ghrist2022cellular}.
+Here, we generalize this notion using the CAN Laplacian operator $\mathcal{L}$ of \CAN and $\cc{\lambda}{\cdot}{\cdot}$ in \Cref{eq:ccl}, following analogous constructions for network sheaves of vector spaces \citep{hansen2019toward} and lattices \citep{ghrist2022cellular}.
 In those cases, the global section arises as the asymptotic limit of a suitable discrete-time dynamics on $0$-cochains.

-Let $\mathbf{L}$ and $L$ denote the degree-zero Hodge and Tarski Laplacians \cite{hansen2019toward,ghrist2022cellular}, respectively.
-For vector spaces, the discrete-time system is